 Figure 3-2 is a photograph of the river looking north toward the potential fish screen site.
-Figure 3-3 is a photograph of the site looking north toward the potential location of the pump station facilities.
-Figure 3-4 is a photograph of the Main Canal where the pump station would discharge.
-Figure 3-5 is a photograph of the south end of the existing solar array and open space where the pump station discharge piping would be routed.
+Figure 3-3 is a photograph of the site looking north toward the potential location of the Main Pump Station facilities.
+Figure 3-4 is a photograph of the Main Canal where the Main Pump Station would discharge.
+Figure 3-5 is a photograph of the southern end of the existing solar array and open space where the Main Pump Station discharge piping would be routed.
 Photographs of the site were taken on November 19, 2024.